Schizophrenia – Diagnosis, Symptoms and Treatment

 Schizophrenia is a relatively common disorder that is typically managed by a psychiatry specialist.
 Individuals with the disease often require multidisciplinary teams (including a social worker) for their proper care.

 Schizophrenia has a worldwide prevalence of approximately 1%.
 Incidence of the disease is about 1.5 per 10,000 people per year.
 Patients are typically diagnosed during adolescence.
-The condition appears to be more common in men than women – men may also have a worse prognosis compared to women.
+The condition appears to be more common in men than women – men may also have a worse prognosis than women.
 Individuals with schizophrenia frequently have coexisting psychiatric disorders such as depression, anxiety, and substance use disorders.

 Signs and Symptoms